Monocular Depth Estimation

 Domestic Service Robots

-Vacuum and mopping robots utilize monocular vision to distinguish between carpet, cables, and furniture, keeping hardware costs consumer-friendly.
+Vacuum and mopping bots use monocular vision to tell carpet from cables and furniture, keeping costs low for consumers.

 Frequently Asked Questions

-What is the main advantage of Monocular Depth Estimation over Stereo Vision?
+What’s the biggest win of Monocular Depth Estimation over Stereo Vision?

-The primary advantages are hardware simplicity, size, and cost.
-Monocular systems require only one standard camera and no rigid baseline calibration between two lenses.
-This reduces the physical footprint on the robot and significantly lowers the Bill of Materials (BOM) cost for mass production.
+The biggest wins here are hardware simplicity, compact size, and lower costs.
+Monocular systems just need one standard camera—no rigid baseline calibration between two lenses.
+That shrinks the robot's physical footprint and slashes the Bill of Materials (BOM) cost for mass production.

 How accurate is monocular depth compared to LiDAR?

-While LiDAR provides sub-centimeter precision, modern monocular algorithms have achieved high relative accuracy sufficient for obstacle avoidance and general navigation.
-However, monocular systems can struggle with absolute scale accuracy unless calibrated with an IMU or ground-truth reference.
+Sure, LiDAR delivers sub-centimeter precision, but today's monocular algorithms nail high relative accuracy that's plenty good for dodging obstacles and everyday navigation.
+That said, they can falter on absolute scale unless you pair them with an IMU or some ground-truth reference.

 Does it work in low-light or unlit environments?